saveetha17/SVG-LogoMaker/README.md

 ## Description

 SVG-LogoMaker is a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
-The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.
+The application prompts the user to select a color and shape, provide text with three characters for the logo, and save the generated SVG to a .svg file.

 ## Technologies Used